-Try this tasty dish that will stick to your ribs and keep that impending winter weather at bay.
+Try this tasty dish that will stick to your ribs and give a bit more pep to your usual chop recipes.

 8 1-inch thick pork blade chops or sirloin chops

 All purpose flour

 1 tablespoon unsalted butter

 1 cup (about) Guinness

 Season pork with salt and pepper.
 Dredge in flour, shake off excess.

 Melt butter with 1 tablespoon oil in a heavy large deep skillet over medium-high heat.